Didas-git/typescript-reference/README.md

 #### Explicit

-Explicit type declaration is when you declare a variable assigning it a type.
+An explicit type declaration is when you declare a variable with an assigned type.

 ```ts
 let str: string = "A string";